keboola/developers-docs/extend/generic-extractor/api/index.md

 ## Examples

 ### Retry Configuration
-Assume that you have an API which has API throttling implements so that it in case of exceeded number of requests it returns an empty response with status code `202` and timestamp of the time when a new requests should be made in a `X-RetryAfter` HTTP header.
+Assume that you have an API which has API throttling implements so that, in case of exceeded number of requests, it returns an empty response with the status code `202` and timestamp of the time when a new requests should be made in an `X-RetryAfter` HTTP header.
 Then you can create the following API configuration to make Generic Extractor handle the
 situation: